Wrongful conviction of David Camm: Media coverage

-In 2022, Camm's former defense investigator, Gary M. Dunn, a 27-year FBI agent, released his book, Their Bloody Lies & Persecution of David Camm, Part I, which details how two sets of ISP investigators jumped to erroneous and then outright false conclusions, assisted by a faux blood stain "expert" and supposed crime scene re-constructionist, while being directed by a politicized county prosecutor, Stan Faith.
+In 2022 and 2025, Camm's former defense investigator, Gary M. Dunn, a 27-year FBI agent, published two books, respectively: Their Bloody Lies & Persecution of David Camm, Part I, details how two sets of ISP investigators jumped to erroneous and then outright false conclusions, assisted by a faux blood stain expert and supposed crime scene re-constructionist, while being directed by a politicized county prosecutor, Stan Faith.
+The second book, David Camm The Reckoning, Part II, continues with the deep dive into the incompetence and corruption of the "Fresh Eyes" investigators and prosecutors and the second wrongful conviction of Camm; the evidence by the second prosecutor which, when discovered, resulted in the dismissal of that prosecutor; and then the third trial, complete with the prosecutor utilizing the true killer, devil-worshipper Boney, as the state's star witness.